Episode 88: A Feldenkrais® Approach to Pelvic Floor and Abdominal Health

 The Body Matter Membership Library

-Even if you listen here on the podcast blog, please leave a review on itunes, spotify, google, or wherever you get your podcasts to help spread this offering!
+Even if you listen here on the podcast blog, please leave a review on itunes, spotify, or wherever you get your podcasts to help spread this offering!

 Like the podcasts?
 Want to keep them coming?
 Please consider donating to support the costs of creating these classes for you and to keep them free and accessible for all!
 Or just press the play button to start the class for free!
 And...
 Thanks!